pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 * :response_code:`404,if there is no repository with the given ID`
 * :response_code:`500,if the importer raises an error during initialization`

-| :return:`database representation of the importer (not the full repository details, just the importer)`
+| :return:`a` :ref:`task_result` containing the database representation of the importer (not the full repository details, just the importer)

 :sample_request:`_` ::